Explosive violence trends and patterns in Gaza (2011-2019)

-- 80% of all civilian deaths and injuries were recorded in 2014.
+- 75% of all civilian deaths and injuries in the period were recorded in 2014

-- 98% of all deaths and injuries from explosive violence in the last six years in Gaza has been perpetrated by a state actor – the Israeli Defense Force (IDF).
+- 97% of all deaths and injuries from explosive violence in the last nine years were perpetrated by a state actor – the Israeli Defense Force (IDF)

-- AOAV recorded 3,813 civilian deaths and injuries from explosive violence in Gaza in 2014, almost all occurring in July and August, in what is known as ‘Operation Protective Edge’.
+- AOAV recorded 3,813 civilian deaths and injuries from explosive violence in Gaza in 2014, almost all occurring in July and August, in what was known as ‘Operation Protective Edge’

 UN says bombing of towns and cities must stop